Bethnal Green: Notable buildings

 The former Bethnal Green Infirmary, later the London County Council Bethnal Green Hospital, stood opposite Cambridge Heath railway station.
 The hospital closed as a public hospital in the 1970s and was a geriatric hospital under the NHS until the 1980s.
 Much of the site was developed for housing in the 1990s but the hospital entrance and administration block remains as a listed building.

+Since 2013, Bethnal Green has been home to the cocktail bar Satan's Whiskers, which Morning Advertiser named the best cocktail bar in the United Kingdom in 2019, 2023, and 2025.

 Demographics

 Bethnal Green had a total population of 27,849 at the 2011 UK census.
-The largest single ethnic group is people of Bangladeshi descent, who constitute 38 percent of the area's population.
+The largest single ethnic group is people of Bangladeshi descent, who constitute 38 per cent of the area's population.
 Every year since 1999 the Baishakhi Mela is held in Weavers' Fields to commemorate the Bengali New Year.
-The second largest is the White British, constituting 30 percent of the area's population.
+The second largest is the White British, constituting 30 per cent of the area's population.
 Other ethnic groups include Black Africans and Black Caribbeans.

 According to the UK census of 2011, the population has a lower proportion of young people than the national average and a higher proportion of older people.
 Bethnal Green also has a significant immigrant population.

 Religion and mysticism

-Bethnal Green's residents are around 50 percent Muslim and 34 percent Christian.
+In 2021 the religions of Bethnal Green's residents were estimated at: